pundarikaksha7/Adobe-Resume-Builder/README.md

 This would input a ```curl``` request in another terminal window, port set at ```localhost:3000/resume```, and would directly output a ```.pdf``` file inside the ```output``` directory.

 Important: The server should be up and running for this to work.
+If you wish to use a different port, change it inside ```apiindex.js``` .

 ## Method 2: Resume Builder UI